boomerang-io/docs/flow/introduction/faq.md

 # Frequently asked questions

+## What are Tasks and Workflows?

+- Tasks are a discrete piece of work .e.g. making a HTTP request.
+They are the base unit of execution in Flow.
+- Workflows are a series of Tasks connected together.
+- Workflows form and are executed as a directed acyclic graph (DAG).

+### Tasks

+Tasks can be split into three distinct types.
+See [Getting To Know Tasks](../fundamentals/tasks) for more information.

+- System Tasks: are logic based Tasks that influence the DAG.
+- Template Tasks: are Tasks that perform a function and can be verified out-of-the box, are community-provided, and managed through Task Manager (in the Admin interface).
+- Custom Task: a custom Task allows a bring-your-own container to run in place of a Task and executes any custom logic.

 ## How long does a Workflow take to execute?

 A Workflow can take any amount of time.
 A Workflow generally starts executing a Task within three seconds.
 A simple Workflow with a single Task usually takes less then 15 seconds end-to-end.